 - Run sudo systemctl restart tomcat9

-The parameter "-Dacusensor.debug.log=ON" is optional, and can be omitted.
+The parameter "-Dacusensor.debug.log=ON" is optional and should ONLY be used for troubleshooting purposes.
 If this parameter is retained, this will output Acusensor logging as additional lines in the Tomcat logs starting with "[Acunetix-debug]".

 Disabling and Removing AcuSensor for JAVA

 To remove and disable the sensor from your website, you need to revert the changes done during the deployment of the Agent:

 - Remove the AcuSensor (acusensor.jar) from the folder where it was deployed.
 In the case of Ubuntu 18.04.3 where Tomcat 9 was installed using the regular Ubuntu repositories to install tomcat and needed components (sudo apt install tomcat9 libaspectj-java), remove the acusensor.jar file by running the command: rm /usr/share/tomcat9/lib/acusensor.jar

 - Remove aspectjweaver.jar by running the command: sudo apt remove libaspectj-java